 Study Skills, part of the Study Skills and Careers unit in Student Engagement, provides a range of face-to-face and online study help programs for UC and UCC students.
 These programs include face-to-face and online workshops, interactive study modules, unit and subject-specific help programs, and more.

-Study Skills Study Help
+Study Skills Study Help drop-in sessions:

 In Semester 1 2015, Study Skills runs daily drop-in study help sessions, where students can get help with: